Will Penisini: 2023

 On 31 January, Penisini signed a two-year contract extension to remain at Parramatta until the end of the 2025 season.

 In round 1 of the 2023 NRL season, he scored the first try of the year in Parramatta's golden point extra-time loss to Melbourne.

 In round 17, Penisini scored two tries for Parramatta in their 48-20 victory over the Dolphins.

 Penisini played a total of 24 matches for Parramatta in the 2023 NRL season as the club finished 10th and missed the finals.

 2024

 Penisini played 23 games for Parramatta in the 2024 NRL season and scored ten tries as the club finished 15th on the table.

 2025

 On 21 May, the Parramatta club announced that Penisini had re-signed with the club until the end of 2026.
 In round 16 of the 2025 NRL season, Penisini scored two tries for Parramatta in their 36-20 victory over the Gold Coast.
 On 2 September, Penisini announced that he had re-signed with Parramatta until the end of 2028.

 Penisini played 20 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.

+2026

+Penisini was limited to just twelve games for Parramatta in the 2026 NRL season as the club finished 13th on the table.